British diplomats, Muslim figures condemn Trump's travel ban

 "The German Chancellor deeply regrets the US President's decision to ban refugees and immigration of certain countries from entering the United States.
 She is convinced that the necessary fight against terrorism does not justify to place people of certain nationalities or beliefs under general suspicion," Seibert said.

 Merkel has herself come under scrutiny in Germany for her open-door refugee policy.
-In 2015 alone, the country took in more than a million Syrian refugees.
+In 2015, the country took in more than a million Syrian refugees.
 Her policy has been criticized after several terror attacks in Germany since the mass intake.

 French Foreign Minister Jean-Marc Ayrault said that welcoming of refugees was "a duty of solidarity."